FabLabUTFSM/WoodPulp-Filter---COVID-19/README.md

 #### Conclusions

-- After 12 hours ofdrying the material was wet, we have to develope a better geometry so that water is expelled out of the mold.
+- After 12 hours of drying the material was wet, we must develop a better geometry so that water is expelled out of the mold.
 - The porous material layer of the fixed half must have a 1 mm thickness.
 - We must add drain channels to the fixed half.
 - The material is getting a good resolution.
 - The cylinders for the respiration holes must be longer.
 - Add holes to the mold, to fix both parts through screws.